lpassig/coding-blog-boilerplate/posts/azure-subscription-creation-self-service.md

 In order to allow a minimum set of Governance, an Approval workflow might be needed to serve as a gatekeeper.
 This can be configured similar to this:
 ![Approval](/img/Approval1.PNG)

-Furthermore, you could branch the actions when it comes to Sandbox Subscriptions, in order for them to be created straight away without a Subscription.
+Furthermore, you could branch actions when the requestor wants a Sandbox Subscription, to create the subscription straight away without the need for an approval.
 Find more information about how to create an approval action/workflow here: https://docs.microsoft.com/en-us/power-automate/create-approval-response-options

 1. Welcome or getting started Mail